3 Chill-Chasing Soup Recipes and 2 Quick Breads

 There’s a nip in the autumn air.
 Sweaters are retrieved from the back of the closet and a mosaic of rust, yellow, and brown leaves blankets the hillside.
 Signs that it’s time to pull my tasty bread and soup recipes from my files.
 Harvest pumpkin soup and chicken gumbo are easy enough to make on short notice and filling enough to take the chill off a breezy fall day.
 My Zuppa Toscana is a clone of the famous restaurant soup.
-And since ladle & loaf go together, I’ve included two simple quick bread recipes to serve alongside.
+And since ladle and loaf go together, I’ve included two simple quick bread recipes to serve alongside.

 Harvest Pumpkin Soup

 This is my go-to pumpkin soup for a simple supper or as a starter for casual and holiday entertaining.
 And here’s a bonus: This soup tastes better after it sits a day in the refrigerator, so it’s a good soup to make ahead.

 - 1/2 cup yellow or white onion, diced

 - 1-2 cloves garlic, minced